alvcwy/ar-js/README.md

 ## TODO:
 - Some sort of onclick event for objects in AR
     - Play sound on click?
-- Turn debug mode off when deploying
+- Turn debug mode off when deploying and disable VR mode (a-scene, set attribute vr-mode-ui="enabled: false")

 - Loading custom models can crash browser and device on iPhone SE 2 (animated Naruto model size too large) (doesn't crash on Xiaomi Poco X3 Pro)